vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 and rain.
 I also skipped strength exercises due to scheduling constraints (I needed to finish my second meal by a certain time, and working backwards that worked out to a tight timeline).

+## 2025-02-01 and 2025-02-02: at-home jogging due to rain and wet sidewalks

+On 2025-02-01 and 2025-02-02, I did at-home jogging due to rain and wet sidewalks.
+The temperature was actually fine (it was not too cold).